 We are rapidly advancing programs for both adjunctive and monotherapy treatment of MDD because of the unmet need that remains and the promise of this potential therapy.

-Relmada has reached alignment with the FDA on the primary components of its Phase 3 program of REL-1017 for adjunctive treatment of MDD: Two pivotal, randomized, placebo-controlled studies, RELIANCE-I and RELIANCE-II, and a long-term, open-label study, RELIANCE-OLS.
-RELIANCE-I, the first pivotal trial, was initiated in December 2020, and Relmada announced that RELIANCE II and RELIANCE-OLS were underway in April 2021.
+Relmada has reached alignment with the FDA on the primary components of its Phase 3 program of REL-1017 for adjunctive treatment of MDD: Two pivotal, randomized, placebo-controlled studies, RELIANCE I and RELIANCE II, and a long-term, open-label study, RELIANCE-OLS.
+RELIANCE I, the first pivotal trial, was initiated in December 2020, and Relmada announced that RELIANCE II and RELIANCE-OLS were underway in April 2021.
 Plans for the clinical development of REL-1017 as a monotherapy are also underway in RELIANCE III: A Phase 3, randomized, placebo-controlled study.
 If you are a physician or person living with depression who would like to learn more about the RELIANCE program, please contact: email@example.com

 We believe there is a real potential for REL-1017, as a once-daily, oral option, to treat major depressive disorder safely, effectively, and more quickly than is currently possible, potentially changing the current the standard of care.